Survey on Combinatorial Register Allocation and Instruction Scheduling: Integrated Register Allocation and Instruction Scheduling

-The model has several types of linear constraints to ensure that: \begin{inparaenum}[] \item temporaries are assigned to registers in the cycles in which they are defined and used, \item temporaries loaded from memory are previously stored, \item temporaries can only be stored if they are assigned to a register, \item temporaries are assigned to registers in a certain cycle as a continuation of assignments in previous cycles or if they are just loaded from memory, \item multiple temporaries are not assigned to the same register, and \item the capacity of the memory functional units is not exceeded. \end{inparaenum} The model also includes some dominance constraints, for instance to enforce that each temporary is stored at most once, and that temporaries whose value is already contained in some register are not loaded from memory.
-The objective function is to minimize the spill code (number of stores and loads involved in spilling).
-The experiments for an idealized processor with a bundle width of 10 instructions on 268 loops from SPEC and Perfect Club benchmarks show that Nagarakatte and Govindarajan's approach generates, on average, $18\%$ and $13\%$ less spill code than the state-of-the-art heuristics for 32 and 16 registers and avoids increasing the initiation interval in $11\%$ and $12\%$ of the non-trivial loops for 32 and 16 registers.
-In the worst case of a processor with 32 registers, the IP solver takes on average 78 seconds to solve each loop to optimality.
+Nagarakatte and Govindarajan propose an IP model for register allocation and spill-code scheduling in software pipelining~\cite{Nagarakatte2007}.
+The approach assumes a software-pipelined loop kernel with a given initiation interval and computes (if feasible) a register allocation (including assignment, spilling, load-store optimization, and multiple allocation) and a schedule of the spill code.
+The IP model includes three types of variables: \begin{inparaitem}[] \item \emph{register assignment variables} \var{a}{t,r,k} indicate whether temporary $t$ is assigned to register $r$ in cycle $k$; \item \emph{store variables} \var{s}{t,r,k} indicate whether temporary $t$ is stored from register $r$ to memory in cycle $k$; and \item \emph{load variables} \var{l}{t,r,k} indicate whether temporary $t$ is loaded from memory to register $r$ in cycle $k$. \end{inparaitem} These variables correspond to $TN_{t,r,k}$, $STN_{t,r,k}$, and $LTN_{t,r,k}$ in the original notation.
+The model has linear constraints to ensure that each temporary: \begin{inparaitem}[] \item is assigned to registers in the cycles in which it is defined and used, \item is assigned to a register in a certain cycle as a continuation of an assignment in previous cycles or if it is just loaded from memory, \item is assigned to a register before being stored to memory, and \item is stored in memory before being loaded into a register. \end{inparaitem} Other constraints enforce that multiple temporaries are not assigned to the same register, and that the capacity of the memory functional units is not exceeded.
+The model also includes dominance constraints, for instance to enforce that each temporary is stored at most once, and that temporaries whose values are already contained in registers are not loaded from memory.
+The objective function minimizes spill code.
+Nagarakatte and Govindarajan's experiments for an ideal processor with a bundle width of ten instructions on 268 loops from the SPEC~\cite{CPU} and Perfect Club~\cite{Berry1988} benchmarks show that their approach yields 18\% (13\%) less spill code than its state-of-the-art heuristic counterpart~\cite{Zalamea2000}, avoids increasing the initiation interval in~11\% (12\%) of the non-trivial loops, and takes on average 78 (18) seconds to solve each loop optimally for 32 (16) registers.